larryhastings/correlate/README.md

 Rounds are per-value, and there are as many rounds as the maximum number of redundant mappings of any single key to any particular value in a dataset.

+Naturally, exact keys and fuzzy keys use a different method to determine whether or not something is "the same key".
+Technically both types of keys use `==` to determine equivalence.
+However, fuzzy keys don't implement `__eq__`, so Python uses its default mechanism to determine equivalence, which is really just the `is` operator.
+Therefore: exact keys are the same if `==` says they're the same, and (in practice) fuzzy keys are the same if and only if they're the same object.

+(Of course, you could implement `__eq__` when you write your own fuzzy subclasses.
+I don't know why you would bother.)

 Consider this example: